mokyen/okyensourcesoftware/docs/blog/posts/cppnow_what_to_know.md

 11. The rooms at the resort are awesome
 12. People are super welcoming if you want to join a group
 13. Flights in and out of Aspen can be impacted by the weather, so build in enough layover time in Denver and don't take the last flight
+14. Slides for the presentations are posted in discord pretty quickly (often before the talk).
+You don't need to take pictures of slides for your notes, but recording slide numbers can be useful.